-A collection of simple homemade barley recipes to try: vegetarian and mostly vegan.
+A collection of simple healthy homemade barley recipes to try: all entirely vegetarian and mostly vegan.
 Pearled barley is a healthy high-fiber and cholesterol-free whole grain ingredient that should have a regular place in your kitchen.
 Barley can be used in soups, salads, stir-fries, casseroles, pilafs or just about anything you can imagine!
-If you like cooking with whole grains, you might also want to check out some quinoa recipes and maybe even some Israeli couscous recipes, or, explore even more whole grains,... such as kaniwa and teff.
+If you like cooking with whole grains, you might also want to check out some quinoa recipes and maybe even some Israeli couscous recipes, or, explore... even more whole grains, such as kaniwa and teff.

 Scroll through these barley recipes to get ideas for how to use and how to cook barley in your home kitchen.
 Enjoy!